Factbox: Kobe Steel's affected customers - from computer chips to space ships

 Honda said affected products have been used in its HondaJet, the first aircraft developed by an automaker since World War Two.

-Other affected manufacturers include the world’s biggest maker of passenger jets Boeing Co, Mitsubishi Heavy Industries Ltd and IHI Corp.
+Other affected manufacturers include the world’s biggest maker of passenger jets Boeing Co BA.N, Mitsubishi Heavy Industries Ltd and IHI Corp.

 Railways